"Bringing world class Jazz performance to our classrooms

 The Family of Al Ricci

 With the Cactus Music Series, San Angeloans and local students can enjoy the sophisticated sounds of the big city without ever leaving the heart of West Texas.
 Surrounded by the historic grandeur of the Cactus Hotel, music lovers will savor a concert experience unlike any other.
 The setting is intimate and the energy is palpable (concerts are usually produced on 2nd Fridays of the autumn months).
+CLICK HERE to see a list of the twenty years of performances!

 A local, school-based Jazz band opens each show (if available) and our Elementary Guest Artist Program brings musicians directly to our elementary schools each spring semester!